HuidaeCho/projpicker/docs/source/getting_started/query_syntax.rst

 ^^^^^^^^^

 ``point`` geometries are a two-dimensional list consisting of a ``point`` word, optionally, followed by multiple one-dimensional lists of two floats in the ``xy`` or ``latlon`` coordinate systems.
-Since they do not have directionality, crossing the antimedian is not checked.
+Since they do not have directionality, crossing the antimeridian is not checked.
-For example, if there is one point just to the west of and another just to the east of the antimeridian, these two points do not retrict queries to the smaller CRSs that can be defined by the shorter distance between the two points and pass through the antimerdian.
+For example, if there is one point just to the west of and another just to the east of the antimeridian, these two points do not restrict queries to the smaller CRSs that can be defined by the shorter distance between the two points and pass through the antimeridian.
 This is the default geometry type when no geometry types are explicitly specified.

 Two examples are: